ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-lifetime.md

 -   If source is Executable then `update_field` will be added as executable script argument with last update time as argument value.
 -   If source is ClickHouse, MySQL, PostgreSQL, ODBC there will be additional part of WHERE, where `update_field` is compared as greater or equal with last update time.

+If `update_field` option is set.
+Additional option `update_lag` can be set.
+Value of `update_lag` option is subtracted from previous update time before request updated data.

 Example of settings:

 ``` xml